MaastrichtU-CDS/FAIR-compliant_clinical_radiomics_and_DICOM_metadata/README.md

 ### Examples of SPARQL queries
 The example queries in the text are provided here as .ttl files for each example.
-To execute the queries, please navigate to the query tab of the SPARQL endpoint that we have published () then copy-and-paste the content of the file into the query pane.
+To execute the queries, please navigate to the query tab of the SPARQL endpoint that we have published (http://sparql.cancerdata.org/#query) then copy-and-paste the content of the file into the query pane.
 There is an execute button below the query pane.
-The results of the query will then appear below the execute button after some time (depending on the SPARQL query).
+The results of the query will then appear below the execute button after some time (depending on the complexity of the SPARQL query).